familiarcat/alexai-star-trek-agile/README.md

 ## 🖖 Live Long and Prosper

-May the force be with you... wait, wrong franchise! 🖖
+The AlexAI Star Trek Agile System is now ready for the **final frontier of automated development!** 🖖

 ---

-*Generated by AlexAI Core Agent*
+*Generated by AlexAI Core Agent - Now with 100% automation!*